Domestic Violence Progression

 Emotional Abuse

-Most women who are being abused are also being emotionally abused.
+Most individuals who are being abused are also being emotionally abused.
 The most obvious type of emotional abuse is being constantly criticized or degraded.
-Your partner may also be emotionally abusive by ignoring you, withholding affection, calling you names, accusing you of having affairs, or telling you that you are an unfit mother, friend or spouse.
+Your partner may also be emotionally abusive by ignoring you, withholding affection, calling you names, accusing you of having affairs, or telling you that you are an unfit parent, friend or spouse.
 Emotional abuse can be subtle and is often hard to recognize.
 It is also the most effective tactic to keep you from feeling you are deserving of love and respect.

 Isolation